Things to do in Airlie Beach

 But you might want to consider staying on Hamilton Island – and it does have a range of accommodation options.

 The Palm Bungalows have self-contained units that are good for families or groups.
 The Reef View Hotel has standard hotel rooms with beautiful vistas across the water.
 For a more boutique experience (with no children), there’s the Beach Club.
-And then there’s the ultimate luxury at qualia, one of the best resorts in Australia.
+And then there’s the ultimate luxury at Qualia, one of the best resorts in Australia.

 Daydream Island